techidaily/site-win-dash/source/_posts/1722972209593-download-or-update-kodak-printer-drivers-without-hassle-free-software-and-instructions-inside.md

 You have a Corsair gaming mouse but it doesn’t work properly.
 It could be frustrating, especially when you’re playing games.
 To make it work again, you can download and install the latest iCUE driver.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## What’s the iCUE?

  iCUE (Intelligent Corsair Utility Engine) is a Corsair interface.
 It’s a powerful, intelligent software which can connect all your compatible products together and let you control almost everything in a single interface.